e-n-f/if-then-else/if-then-else.md

 The best explanation for the word choice may be this note.
-We are looking at a document that was originally written in German and was hastily translated into English.
+We are looking at a document that was originally written in German and was hastily translated into English by someone whose native language was not English.
 A carefully-chosen German word was probably translated as an archaic English word and then never revisited.
 Unfortunately we do not have the original German text to consult.